Jhaukhel

 Jhaukhel (झौखेल) is a town and former village development committee that is now part of Changunarayan Municipality in Province No. 3 of central Nepal.
+This is one of the oldest places in Bhaktapur.
 As of 2012, the population was 16,918.
-Most people are engaged in agriculture.
-About 80% of inhabitants are Newar people.
+Most people in this area are engaged in agriculture.
+About 80% of the inhabitants are Newar people.
+The remaining 20% includes the population of Chettri, Brahmin, Magar, Tamang, and many more.